ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 Designing a good library in the modern JavaScript world is not only about providing good API naming, documentation and examples, but also about providing good TypeScript types.
 A good API type should be:

-* Correct: reject invalid code and accept valid code
+* **Correct**: reject invalid code and accept valid code
-* Concise: easy to read, especially in hover and completion
+* **Concise**: easy to read, especially in hover and completion
-* Robust: easy to spot the compile error when you make a mistake. it should not report a huge error that doesn't fit a screen
+* **Robust**: if compiler fails to infer your type, it should either graciously grant you the permission to be wild, or gracefully give you a easy to understand error message. it should not report a huge error that doesn't fit a screen
-* Performant: fast to compile. complex types can slow down the compiler
+* **Performant**: fast to compile. complex types can slow down the compiler

 It is really hard to provide a type system that is both [Sound and Complete](https://logan.tw/posts/2014/11/12/soundness-and-completeness-of-the-type-system/#:~:text=A%20type%2Dsystem%20is%20sound,any%20false%20positive%20%5B2%5D.).
 This is similar to provide a good typing API.